-Texas recognizes that people make mistakes and offers two pathways for people with criminal records to have their records erased entirely or simply hidden from public view: expunction and non-disclosure.
-These two processes can help to improve your life by removing the barriers that your record poses to your success and offer you the ability to soak up your criminal history like a sponge.
+Texas recognizes that people make mistakes and offers two pathways for people with criminal records to have their records erased entirely or simply hidden from public view: expunction (clearing) and nondisclosure (sealing).
+These two processes can help improve your life by removing the barriers that your record poses to your success.

 How to Get Your Record Expunged